akosgarai/playground_engine/pkg/theme/README.md

 - headerLabelColor - The color of the texts that we display in the header.
 - labelColor - The color of the labels.
 - inputColor - The color of the user input texts.
-- backgroundColor - THe color of the background.
+- backgroundColor - The color of the background.

+`Set...` and `Get...` commands are provided for every parameter.

+This package also provides a theme called `Default` that could be used as default theme.